bbauska/W3Cx-3of5/README.md

 <p>Let's look at a simple example.
 First, you need a video on one of the formats/codecs supported by the browsers you target.
 A recommended codec is mp4/H264, but other formats, such as webm, may have some advantages if the browser supports them.
 For example, webm allows the video to start playing after a much shorter buffering time.
 In other words, try if possible to provide the video encoded with more than one codec.

-For this, use any sort of open source, free or commercial video encoding software, such as [Handbrake](https://handbrake.fr/) (free, open source) or [Super](https://www.erightsoft.com/SUPER.html) (free).
-There are also online video encoding services, and you can even upload your video to YouTube, let it encode your video in several resolutions and codecs, and use a browser extension such as [Video DownloadHelper ](https://addons.mozilla.org/fr/firefox/addon/video-downloadhelper/)(for Firefox) or [JDownloader](https://jdownloader.org/), to download the video in your chosen formats.
+For this, use any sort of open source, free or commercial video encoding software, such as <a href="https://handbrake.fr/">Handbrake</a> (free, open source) or <a href="https://www.erightsoft.com/SUPER.html">Super</a> (free).
+There are also online video encoding services, and you can even upload your video to YouTube, let it encode your video in several resolutions and codecs, and use a browser extension such as <a href="https://addons.mozilla.org/fr/firefox/addon/video-downloadhelper/">Video DownloadHelper</a> (for Firefox) or <a href="https://jdownloader.org/">JDownloader</a>, to download the video in your chosen formats.

 So, let's suppose you have a video like the one below (we included it on YouTube for practical reasons).
 This video has subtitles (you can activate them in the YouTube player), but the goal of this lesson is to explain how we made them without using the YouTube embedded tools, which do not allow export the subtitle file to be exported in the webVTT format.</p>